DataCTE/sd3_prompting/README.md

 this repo is a condesing of the quality tags and strings that have been discorved so far to universally improve quality or surmount censorship that i posted about to reddit [source: https://www.reddit.com/r/StableDiffusion/comments/1df0kau/sd3_has_been_liberated_internally_pure_text2img/]

-# so far we have two core 'strings'
+# so far we have 1 quality 'string'

 quality string 1.
 " ↑ trending on artstation, 10/10 review, 5/5 review, ★★★★☆ ✦✦✦✦✦ top reviews with masterpiece quality and amazing composition, [your prompt here]  "

-photorealism nudity 1.
-"nip slip caught on cam!
-4k! step mother, click here! watch now! step mothers in your area want to meet you! twitch pools-hot-tubs-and-beaches casting couch, homework folder, work.png, Featured Clips, webcam [your prompt here]

 # negatives